 The Clumsy Goat Peruvian selection offers a medium body, with a nutty, chocolatey quality that’s perfect for cold brew.
 It works just as well black or with milk, as the caramel notes will develop further with a splash of dairy.

 If for some reason the Peruvian option doesn’t take your fancy, Clumsy Goat offers a small but quality range of single origins and blends.
 The best thing is that they’re all guaranteed Fair Trade, with sustainable sourcing at the top of the brand’s list of priorities.

 To understand which beans make the best cold brew, it is important to first understand cold brew itself.
 Namely, the distinction between cold brew and iced coffee.
 Cold brew coffee is made without any heat at all.

 Most often, ground coffee beans are steeped in cold filtered water for a long period of time in order to extract the flavour of the beans.
 In contrast, iced coffee is made from regular brewed coffee that has been cooled and poured over ice cubes.

 Hot coffee is extracted between 91 and 96 degrees Celsius (195 – 205 F) whereas cold brew is extracted between 2 and 21 degrees Celsius (35 – 70 F).
 The absence of heat from the brewing process gives cold brew its unique and prized characteristics, but also means it requires twice as many grounds and many additional hours of brewing time compared with hot methods.

 Many of the acids and solubles responsible for light and floral notes in coffee are only extracted above certain temperatures.
-For this reason, cold brew is low in acid and easy on the stomach, but also tends to have more muted flavors.
-Choosing the right beans is the best way to ensure a cup that is both smooth and flavorful.
+For this reason, cold brew is low in acid and easy on the stomach, but also tends to have more muted flavours.
+Choosing the right beans is the best way to ensure a cup that is both smooth and flavourful.

 When choosing the best beans for cold brew, there are a few factors you need to consider.